shreydesai/apcs/Elevens Lab ? + Answers.md

 ```

-**2. Write a static method named arePermutations that, given two int arrays of the same length but with no duplicate **
-**elements, returns true if one array is a permutation of the other (i.e., the arrays differ only in how their contents are arranged).**
-**Otherwise, it should return false.**
+2. Write a static method named arePermutations that, given two int arrays of the same length but with no duplicate elements, returns true if one array is a permutation of the other (i.e., the arrays differ only in how their contents are arranged).Otherwise, it should return false.

 Two method solution